-WASHINGTON - Revelations by leakers Julian Assange and Edward Snowden have shown U.S. government agencies such as the National Security Agency may have violated Americans' right to privacy, according to advocates who will march and rally in the nation's capital this weekend to protest.
+WASHINGTON – Revelations by leakers Julian Assange and Edward Snowden have shown U.S. government agencies such as the NSA may have violated Americans' right to privacy, according to advocates who are going to march and rally in Washington this weekend to protest.

-As far back as the 1920s, said Adwoa Masozi, a Bill of Rights Defense League communications specialist, the government was spying on the black nationalist movement of Marcus Garvey.
+Adwoa Masozi of the Bill of Rights Defense Committee (BRDC) points out that as far back as the 1920s, the government was spying on the black nationalist movement of Marcus Garvey.

-"This is nothing new," she said.
-"This is just something that's affecting everyone, as opposed to certain sects of the political spectrum and different cultural groups, ethnic groups in this country."
+"This is nothing new, Masoz maintains.
+“This is just something that's affecting everyone, as opposed to certain sects of the political spectrum and different cultural groups, ethnic groups in this country."

-Seema Sadanandan, director of the American Civil Liberties Union's District of Columbia affiliate, predicted a large turnout for the march, adding that concern over privacy is reaching a turning point.
+Seema Sadanandan of the American Civil Liberties Union predicts a large turnout for the march.
+She says concern over privacy is reaching a turning point.

-Supporters of the Patriot Act say it has allowed investigators to foil terrorist plots, but Masozi said she isn't buying that.
+Supporters of the Patriot Act say it has allowed investigators to foil terrorist plots.

-"There's no evidence to suggest that any of us has been made any safer, that it is necessary to sacrifice our liberty for security - none of that," she said.
+"There's no evidence to suggest that any of us has been made any safer,” she says, “that it is necessary to sacrifice our liberty for security – none of that."